KiroSummer/A_Syntax-aware_MTL_Framework_for_Chinese_SRL/README.md

 srl-eval.pl gold_file sys_file
 srl-eval.pl sys_file gold_file
 ```
-The first command gives the actual recall score (reported recall score) and the second command gives the actual precision (reported recall) score.
+The first command gives the actual recall score (reported recall score) and the second command gives the actual precision (reported recall score) score.
 ## Significance Test
 We put the Dan Bikel's comparer in the scripts directory.
 The workflow is as follows:
 #### 1. To get the sentence-level F1 score of model A and B
-A.output should be conll format
+\*.output should be in conll format
 ```
 python2 each_sentence_analysis.py A.output > A.evalb
 python2 each_sentence_analysis.py B.output > B.evalb